If there were karate belts for saving money on medication, I’d have a black belt.

 Pick up the phone to find out the prices of pharmacies in your local big-box stores, grocery stores and warehouse clubs.
 You generally do not need to be a member of a chain like Costco or Sam’s Club to use their pharmacies.

 Then, go online.
-Try out free comparison-shopping tools like those we detail in “6 Websites That Will Slash Your Prescription Drug Costs.”
+Try out free comparison-shopping tools like those we detail in “5 Websites to Check Before Buying Prescription Drugs.”

 4. Pay out of pocket

-So, on those two medications, I save 50 percent by paying out of pocket.
+So, on those two medications, I save 50% by paying out-of-pocket.

 5. Compare strength prices

-Sometimes, the per-milligram cost of a medicine varies depending on the pill strength.
+Sometimes, the per-milligram cost of a medication varies depending on the pill strength.
 This means you might be able to save money by buying a different strength and splitting pills.

 Let’s take the brand-name cholesterol drug Crestor for example.
 Ideally, you’d talk to your doctor about generic alternatives, but I’m using it to illustrate a point.

-At the time this article was written, HealthWarehouse.com, an online pharmacy that I’ve used in the past, was selling a 30-day supply of Crestor for $338.40 — no matter what pill strength you buy.
+At the time this article was written, HealthWarehouse, an online pharmacy based in the U.S. that I’ve used in the past, was selling a 30-day supply of Crestor for $324 — no matter what pill strength you buy.

-This means that if you take 10 milligrams a day of Crestor, for example, you could save 50 percent by buying 20-milligram pills and splitting them.
+This means that if you take 10 milligrams a day of Crestor, for example, you could save 50% by buying 20-milligram pills and splitting them.

 If you find you could save significantly by splitting any of your own pills, ask your doctor whether your prescriptions can be split safely.
 If the doctor says yes, then ask him or her to write your prescription such that the pills can be split.
 Explain how it would save you money.

 What’s your favorite way to save money on prescriptions?
-Let us know below or on Facebook.
+Let us know in comments below or on Facebook.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.